 Q: Who can participate in A Call to College?

-A: All Newark City Schools recent graduates and current seniors, juniors, freshmen, eighth, sixth, fourth and second grade students have the opportunity to become involved.
+A: All 1991 to current senior graduates, as well as juniors, freshmen, eighth, sixth, fourth and second grade students in Newark City Schools have the opportunity to become involved.

 Q: How can high school students in particular get involved?

 A: Students will be contacted by A Call to College regarding programs or available advising.
 See calendar for current events.

 A: We are located in the HUB, room 242G.